john-science/HCSS/README.md

 One of my personal design goals for HCSS is to have a simpler version of DCSS, with less tedium.
 As such, I decided to use [Hellcrawl](https://github.com/Hellmonk/hellcrawl) as my starting place.

 I am sure I will make a ton of decisions in HCSS that the creators of Hellcrawl and indeed DCSS will not like.
 That's fine.
-The online gaming world is notoriously persnickety, and I woni't defend my choices.
-This fork is just for my own lawls, and I expect most people will continue playing the venerated games I forked from.
+The online gaming world is notoriously persnickety, and I won't defend my choices.
+This fork is just for my own lawls, and I expect most people will continue playing the awesome games I forked from.